ERCO Ercoupe: Other production

 In April 1955, Univair sold the Ercoupe type certificate to the Forney Aircraft Company of Fort Collins, Colorado, which later became the Fornaire Aircraft Company.
-The aircraft produced differed from the 415-G in its engine/propeller combination they were upgraded to a C-90 engine, revised engine cowling, larger baggage compartment, and aluminum-covered wing panels.
+The aircraft produced differed from the 415-G in its engine/propeller combination; new aircraft were upgraded to a C-90 engine and had revised engine cowling, larger baggage compartment, and aluminum-covered wing panels.
 The F-1A model had three axis controls and bucket seats.
 Production began in 1958 and ended in 1959.